silviabotros/gh-ost/doc/cheatsheet.md

   - Make sure not to specify same `-serve-socket-file` (or let `gh-ost` pick one for you).
   - You may choose to use same `-throttle-flag-file` (preferably use `-throttle-additional-flag-file`, this is exactly the reason there's two, this latter file is for sharing).
   - You may choose to use same `-panic-flag-file`.
 This all depends on your flow and how you'd like to control your migrations.
-- If using same inspected box (either master or replica, `--host=everyone.uses.this.host`) then for each `gh-ost` process you must also provide a different, unique `--replica-server-id`.
+- If using same inspected box (either source or replica, `--host=everyone.uses.this.host`) then for each `gh-ost` process you must also provide a different, unique `--replica-server-id`.
 Optionally use process ID (`$$` in shell) ; but it's on you to choose a number that does not collide with another `gh-ost` or another running replica.